-The Museum and White House of the Confederacy
+The White House of the Confederacy

 The house was home to Jefferson Davis, President of the Confederate States of America, and his family from August, 1861, until the evacuation of Richmond on April 2, 1865.
 It served as the political and social epicenter of wartime Richmond.